papa0four/cs380l/README.md

   ```
   6. if you have VSCode set up with SSH-remote and are connected to your guest OVA, this file will appear within your file list on your host VSCode instance
   7. open *key.txt*, copy the entire contents, and paste it into GitHub SSH key generator

+## clone cs380l repo to local dev environment
+  1. to initialize git within VSCode, open a terminal *ctrl+shift+`*, and type the following
+     ```bash
+     git init
+     ```
+  2. clone **cs380l** repo to your guest environment by selecting the *code* dropdown and clicking the *SSH* option
+  3. copy the provided url and perform the following within the VSCode terminal:
+     ```bash
+     git clone git@github.com:your_username/cs380l.git
+     ```
+  4. when making updates to your local wish.h/c files you can copy them into the *cs380l* directory before pushing to your branch
+  5. If you wish to only maintain one local copy of the code at all times, simply move all relevant files and directories to the cs380l directory
+     - **NOTE** if you choose this option, ensure your *Makefile* and all test directories are set up to handle the new file structure for building and testing
+  6. Once cloned, ensure all relevant files exist within your local VSCode environment and dev away!